AlexanderRichert-NOAA/spack-stack/README.md

 spack-stack is a thin layer around the [Spack](https://github.com/spack/spack) repository.
-Spack is a community-supported, multi-platform, Python-based package manager developed by the Lawrence Livermore National Laboratory (LLNL).
+Spack is a community-supported, multi-platform, Python-based package manager developed by Lawrence Livermore National Laboratory (LLNL).
 Spack is provided as a submodule to spack-stack so that a stable version can be referenced.
 For more information about spack see the [LLNL project page for